milena-cmd/Sentiment-Recommendation-System-using-BERT-and-RNN-LSTM/README.md

 - **Recommendation:** Combines the weighted performance of learners (Reccl) with course utility (Ut_c_N) to generate final course recommendations.
 - **Evaluation:** Models are evaluated using metrics such as Precision, Recall, F1-Score, RMSE, MAE, and NDCG.

-For more details, please refer to [installation instructions](installation.md).